Graham Swift: Beginnings

-The prize-winning Waterland (1983) is set in The Fens.
-A novel of landscape, history and family, it is often cited as one of the outstanding post-war British novels and has been a set text on the English literature syllabus in British schools.
-Writer Patrick McGrath asked Swift about the "feeling for magic" in Waterland during an interview.
-Swift responded that "The phrase everybody comes up with is magic realism, which I think has now become a little tired.
-But on the other hand there’s no doubt that English writers of my generation have been very much influenced by writers from outside who in one way or another have got this magical, surreal quality, such as Borges, Márquez, Grass, and that that has been stimulating.
-I think in general it’s been a good thing.
-Because we are, as ever, terribly parochial, self-absorbed and isolated, culturally, in this country.
-It’s about time we began to absorb things from outside."
+Swift's third novel – Waterland – was published in 1983, a pivotal year in his career.
+A novel of landscape, history and family set in The Fens, it is often cited as one of the outstanding post-war British novels, and has been a set text on the English literature syllabus in British schools.
+Writer Patrick McGrath asked Swift during an interview about the "feeling for magic" contained within Waterland.
+Swift responded: "The phrase everybody comes up with is magic realism, which I think has now become a little tired.... there's no doubt that English writers of my generation have been very much influenced by writers from outside who... have got this magical, surreal quality, such as Borges, Márquez, Grass... we are, as ever, terribly parochial, self-absorbed and isolated, culturally, in this country.
+It's about time we began to absorb things from outside."
+Waterland won the 1983 Guardian Fiction Prize, the 1983 Winifred Holtby Memorial Prize and the 1987 Grinzane Cavour Prize.
+It was also shortlisted for the Booker Prize, losing to Life & Times of Michael K by J. M. Coetzee.
+At the close of 1983 Swift was included in the Granta Best of Young British Novelists list.